karan/TPB/README.md

 Tests
 =====

-You need `bottle` installed to run the tests.
+You need `bottle` and `testscenarios` installed to run the tests.

-    $ pip install bottle
+    $ pip install bottle testscenarios

 To execute the tests simply run: